 However this is not a perfect solution:

-- X-Sim PID Controller is somehow buggy and very difficult to setup
+The X-Sim XPID Controller is very difficult to setup:

-- There are small runaways, stutters and delays in some flight conditions*UPDATE: I just installed the Sabertooth 2x60 with the Kangaroo Motion Driver in my testdrive:https://www.dimensionengineering.com/products/kangaroo
+But this is limited, because the Spike over 360° or a steady state error or runaways, shown up quickly again.*UPDATE: I just installed the Sabertooth 2x60 with the Kangaroo Motion Driver in my testdrive:https://www.dimensionengineering.com/products/kangaroo

 and it looks like this works with 360° BUT

 (realtive tracking - no absolute angle sensor, min.
 8000 steps per round).
 Also a Z (or I) Impulse is needed for alignment.